Richard Boyd Barrett: National politics

-Boyd Barrett stood in the Dún Laoghaire constituency at the 2002 general election for the Socialist Workers Party and at the 2007 general election for the People Before Profit.
+Boyd Barrett stood in the Dún Laoghaire constituency at the 2002 general election for the Socialist Workers Party, and at the 2007 general election for the People Before Profit.
 This switch of identification was intended to increase his support from non-socialist voters.
 In the run-up to the election in 2007 he participated in high-profile campaigns against high-rise development, bin and water charges, privatisation of hospitals and support for the Rossport Five.
 Boyd Barrett lost to Ciarán Cuffe of the Green Party, by 9,910 votes to 7,890 votes on the 10th count.

-Boyd Barrett again contested the Dún Laoghaire constituency at the 2011 general election as part of the United Left Alliance.
-On the ballot paper, Boyd Barrett was named a member of People Before Profit, because the United Left Alliance had not yet been registered as a political party.

-He was elected on the 10th count without reaching the quota.
-This followed a "nail-biting two days" of counting and recounting votes.
+At the 2011 general election, Boyd Barrett was elected as a TD for Dún Laoghaire for People Before Profit.
+PBP was part of the United Left Alliance.
+Following a "nail-biting two days" of recounting votes, was elected on the 10th count without reaching the quota.